go-yasi/readme-md-generator/README.md

 # Professional README Generator
 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)
 ## Description
 The goal of this assignment was to create an application that uses the Inquirer package to dynamically generate a README.md file from a user’s command-line inputs.
+Happily, I was able to get it up and running quite quickly, and even generated this README file using the application!

 ## Table of Contents
 - [Installation](#installation)